advayk/Research-Zeckendorf-BBP/README.md

 # Zeckendorf-BBP
-An optimized BBP algorithm using the Zeckendorf theorem
+An optimized BBP algorithm using the Zeckendorf theorem.
+Paper and poster in current progress.